mpimd-csc/phgasnets/README.md

 License:
   - GNU GPL v3, see [`LICENSE.md`](LICENSE.md).

+## Getting Started

+To use the code, you must first set the environment and dependent libraries.

+You may either choose to use,
+  - Development containers
+  - Manually configure and build.

+Once the library is built, you can **run the demos** provided in the `demos/` folder.

+Three demos are provided:

+  - `single_pipe` demo runs a transient simulation of the Yamal-Europe pipeline configuration (without a compressor).
+  - `two_pipe_compressor` demo runs the Yamal-Europe pipeline configuration with a FC-AV compressor (CR=1.2) placed midway.
+  - `four_compressor_types` demo runs the Yamal-Europe pipeline configuration with all four types of compressors placed midway.

-## Development Container (Optional)
+### Development Container

-You can make use of [development containers](https://containers.dev/) to develop and also test the codes in this repository.
+You can make use of [development containers](https://containers.dev/) to set up the environment, run the demos and also develop the codes in this repository.

 Necessary tools :